nishadsinghi/nishadsinghi.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our [paper on Concept Realignment in CBMs](https://arxiv.org/abs/2405.01531) is accepted to ECCV 2024.
-See you in Milan!
+Our [Paper on Concept Realignment in CBMs](https://arxiv.org/abs/2405.01531) is accepted to ECCV 2024!